ttscoff/Marked2-obsidian/README.md

 ### Manually installing the plugin

-- Copy over `main.js` and `manifest.json` to your vault folder in the directory `VaultFolder/.obsidian/plugins/Marked-obsidian/`.
+- Copy over `main.js` and `manifest.json` from [the latest release](https://github.com/ttscoff/Marked2-obsidian/releases/latest) to your vault folder in the directory `VaultFolder/.obsidian/plugins/Marked-obsidian/`.